 Do you want to own your fabric?
 Like, really totally own it!
-With your own images which you have seen and loved in a magazine or maybe photographed it yourself or created it in your computer with beautiful images interspersed with letterings and graphics like on this next t-shirt.
+With your own images which you have seen and loved in a magazine or maybe photographed it yourself or created it in your computer with beautiful images interspersed with lettering and graphics like on this Next t-shirt.

 These methods have an umbrella term to describe them – Photo transfers.
-With these methods, your photograph in black and white or colour image is transferred to the place you want in your clothing /fabric
+With these methods, your photograph in black and white or color image is transferred to the place you want in your clothing /fabric.

 Easy Photo Transfer methods to fabric.